-- the supporting wall shall be finished and free from protrusions and uneven jointing; - make any necessary repairs or modifications (e.g. provision for fire stopping, removal of fittings which can be relocated after the System is installed, pipes and vents extended beyond the surface etc); - remove fence posts, clothes lines, electronic equipment (e.g. satellite dishes, alarms, security lights etc.) and any associated cables and control boxes.
-These can be relocated after the System is installed; - if necessary, install protection channel to safely sleeve cabling; - the roof shall be in place and window and door openings shall be sealed; - surfaces shall be clean, dry and free from dirt, grease, oils, solvents and loose particles; - flues, chimneys and combustion air ventilators shall be continuously sleeved through the wall.
-Reference shall be made to CIGA's Technician's guide to best practice: Flues, chimneys and combustion air ventilators; - supports for services/fittings e.g. soil pipes, shall be fixed back to the supporting wall; no load is to be transferred to the System; - where necessary, protection channel conduits shall be installed so any PVC insulated cables avoid contact with the EPS insulation; - external power cables covered over by cover plates shall be well labelled with warning signs; - extend beyond the surface and securely re-fix external soil stacks, wastewater pipes, overflows, ducts, vent pipes where required.
+- the supporting wall finished and free from protrusions and uneven jointing; - any necessary repairs or modifications made (e.g. provision for fire stopping, removal of fittings which can be relocated after the System is installed, pipes and vents extended beyond the surface etc.); - fence posts, clothes lines, electronic equipment (e.g. satellite dishes, alarms, security lights etc.) removed, along with any associated cables and control boxes.
+These can be relocated after the System is installed; - if necessary, protection channel to safely sleeve cabling installed; - roof in place and window and door openings sealed; - surfaces made clean, dry and free from dirt, grease, oils, solvents and loose particles; - flues, chimneys and combustion air ventilators continuously sleeved through the wall.
+Reference should be made to CIGA's Technician's guide to best practice: Flues, chimneys and combustion air ventilators; - supports for services/fittings e.g. soil pipes, fixed back to the supporting wall; no load is to be transferred to the System; - where necessary, protection channel conduits installed so that any PVC-insulated cables avoid contact with the EPS insulation; - external power cables covered over by cover plates must be well labelled with warning signs; - external soil stacks, waste water pipes, overflows, ducts, vent pipes extended beyond the surface and securely refixed where required.